A bathroom scene with a t-rex shadow behind the shower curtain scaring a house cat that's hanging out by the toilet.

 Final personal tip of mine is an easy one to follow: Do not shower every day.
 I found that showering every day really dried my skin out.
 Because of this, I now shower every other day or as needed!

-What else have I heard helps?
+What else have I heard can help eczema?

 I’ve never tried the tips below but have heard many reviews about: